-“Our role as pathologists includes running specialty tests on patient samples, such as protein analysis or molecular genetic testing, and most importantly, interpreting microscopic images,” Dr. Xu says, adding that she occasionally speaks directly to patients who are interested in learning more about their diseases.
-“Because we make such critical decisions that guide treatment, we should not be separated from patient care.
-When I look at an image through a microscope, to me, it’s almost like seeing a patient’s face.”
+“Our role as pathologists includes running specialty tests on patient samples, such as protein analysis or molecular genetic testing, and most importantly, interpreting microscopic images of tissue samples,” Dr. Xu says, adding that she occasionally speaks directly to patients who are interested in learning more about their diseases.
+“Because we make such critical decisions that guide treatment, we should not be separated from patient care.”

 Dr. Xu believes a single biopsy can be thought of as a piece of a larger story.
-“When you see a tumor evolving from different biopsies, you can put that part of the story into a narrative and help patients understand how the disease is changing.”
+“When you see a tumor evolving from different biopsies, you can put that part of the story into a larger narrative and help patients understand how the disease is changing,” says Dr. Xu.
+“Some of the success stories in my field center around finding ways to tailor our treatment to the specific genetic abnormality of an otherwise fatal cancer and make it a chronic or curable condition.”

 Years In Practice